Quick Search: go

 Once the OHCHR has received your information, OHCHR staff will consider the submission to see if there is enough information and enough credibility to the information, for a mandate holder to send a communication.

-Now, however, communications are also published in the database once the ‘deadline’ for a government response has expired.
+Communications are published in the official database once the ‘deadline’ for a government response has expired.
 This deadline is stated in the letter, but is usually:

-• within 48 hours where the expert is planning to issue a press release or where the communication deals with a draft law, or
+• within 48 hours when the expert is planning to issue a press release or when the communication deals with a draft law, or

 • within 60 days in other cases

-Even with this change, one of the weaknesses of the system is that it is hard follow the exact status of any information submitted to the Special Procedures.
-For example, only the Special Rapporteur on human rights defenders and the Working Groups on arbitrary detention and enforced or involuntary disappearances acknowledge submissions as a matter of course.
+Even with this change, one of the weaknesses of the system is that it is hard to follow the exact status of any information submitted to the Special Procedures.
+Sometimes updates are provided, sometimes not - do not hesitate to also follow-up with the staff in charge.

 See the next sections on how you can engage in other actions of Special Procedures, including Statements and Press Releases, Country Visits, Thematic Reports, and Follow up Activities.